AlecMcCutcheon/PSRunAsCurrentUser/README.md

  # PSRunAsCurrentUser
 A PowerShell Script/Function that can run a PowerShell scriptblock as the current user Non-Elevated, using a scheduled task.

 Note: The task and any log files used are cleaned up after execution.
+Log files Are hidden while they exist.

 Use the following One-liner to Temp Run in session: